REVIEWS AND ENDORSEMENTS FOR OCTOBER REVOLUTION AND HALLELUJAH CITY:

 Tom LaMarr’s writing is both hilarious and deeply touching.
 I have laughed out loud while reading his novels, and have also been deeply moved by his compassion and understanding of the human condition.
 Here is a writer whom one reads with real pleasure.

-Robert Garner McBrearty, author of Let the Birds Drink in Peace
+Robert Garner McBrearty, author of The Lonesome Western Society

 LaMarr’s debut will invoke nostalgia in baby boomers no matter what their allegiances during the 1960s political wars.
 Well-executed flashbacks tell of [protagonist Huxley’s] youthful folly, his overzealous contemporaries.